Rachel Batterham: Research and career

 In 2005, Batterham was appointed a consultant at the University College London Hospitals NHS Foundation Trust, where she set up a service for the management of obesity.
 She was eventually promoted to Professor of Obesity, Diabetes and Endocrinology, and appointed Obesity theme lead for the UCL National Institute for Health and Care Research Biomedical Research Centre.

 Batterham identified that a genetic variation in the FTO gene can make people more likely to become obese.
 People with the obesity-risk variant have higher circulating levels of ghrelin in their blood, which means that they feel hungry even after having a meal.

-In 2016, Batterham was awarded an Research Professorship by the National Institute for Health and Care Research (NIHR).
+In 2016, Batterham was awarded a Research Professorship by the National Institute for Health and Care Research (NIHR).
 She looked to improve the health of people with obesity.
 Whilst bariatric surgery can cause long-term weight loss, it can be difficult to access and does not always improve human health.
 Batterham sought to understand whether genotypes could be used to determine whether or not someone respond well to bariatric surgery.
 She investigated whether exercise or pharmaceutical interventions could improve weight loss and health outcomes.
 Batterhman believes that health inequalities perpetuate obesity amongst people from lower socio-economic backgrounds.

 Batterham founded the Obesity Empowerment Network in 2019.
 The charity looks to empower and engage people of all ages who have obesity.
 In 2022, she created a documentary on obesity and how the phenomenon can be addressed.